mikolasan/mikolasan.github.io/src/markdown/make/robot/motor-board.md

 ## H-Bridge

-[H-bridge](https://www.uni-weimar.de/kunst-und-gestaltung/wiki/H-Bridge), also called as _full bridge_ (but not half bridge), is a motor driver that allows the motor to rotate forward and back.
+[H-bridge](https://www.uni-weimar.de/kunst-und-gestaltung/wiki/H-Bridge), also called as _full bridge_ (but not half bridge), is a motor driver that allows the motor to rotate forward and backward.
+With independent movement of every wheel we will implement [skid-steer drive](https://groups.csail.mit.edu/drl/courses/cs54-2001s/skidsteer.html).
 H-Bridge can be created with the help of four MOSFETs and diodes.

 > Unwise to power an H-bridge with two d-a's, forward and reverse, you run risk of powering both sides on at once.
 This destroys the H-bridge and can destroy the motor.
 Be really careful.
 You can only power one at a time.
 >